 By MC2 William Sykes, USS Bonhomme Richard Public Affairs

-WHITE BEACH, Okinawa – The forward-deployed amphibious assault ship USS Bonhomme Richard (LHD 6) departed White Beach Naval Facility, Okinawa, Feb.
-2, to continue a scheduled patrol following the embarkation of Marines assigned to the 3d Marine Division (MARDIV).
+The forward-deployed amphibious assault ship USS Bonhomme Richard (LHD 6) arrived at White Beach Naval Facility, Okinawa, March 22, following a week of unit-level training at sea.